 McCann was the first member of the media to interview Lance Armstrong after Armstrong’s interview with Oprah Winfrey.
 He interviewed Armstrong at his home in Austin, Texas and authored “My Dance With Lance” (Sports Illustrated, March 11, 2013 issue, pages 14-15).

 As a journalist, McCann has broken several national news stories.
-They include that relevant FBI wiretaps did not implicate Arizona basketball coach Sean Miller, that attorneys for Colin Kaepernick deposed New England Patriots owner Robert Kraft, that Arkansas football coach Bobby Petrino hired his mistress over more qualified candidates, that Donald Sterling informed the NBA of his refusal to comply with the NBA’s sanction and planned to sue the NBA, and that the Los Angeles Angels were set to trade outfielder Josh Hamilton.
+They include that attorneys for Colin Kaepernick deposed New England Patriots owner Robert Kraft, that Arkansas football coach Bobby Petrino hired his mistress over more qualified candidates, that Donald Sterling refused to comply with the NBA’s sanction and planned to sue the NBA, and that the Los Angeles Angels would trade outfielder Josh Hamilton.